KenKundert/sshdeploy/sshdeploy/manual.rst

 SSH Deploy reads a configuration file that contains information about the SSH keys you use.
 Using this information it regenerates and distributes your keys.
 When generating your keys a passcode is needed.
-SSH Deploy uses the Abraxas collaborative password generator to securely generate the passcodes.
+SSH Deploy uses the Avendesora collaborative password generator to securely generate the passcodes.
 This avoids the need for you to interactively enter the passcodes.